ashutoshbw/headless-calendar/README.md

   );
 }
 ```

+**Note**: Beside ESM, this tool also supports CommonJS style.
+So you can use `require('headless-calendar')` instead of importing, if you are using CommonJS style.

 You can also get the days of a particular time period, year or even
 last year like below and get same set of informations as shown above: